adnan-drina/ocp-devex-demos/04-ocp-service-mesh/README.md

 kiali-85c5b45d8f-94hv8                      1/1     Running   0          95s
 prometheus-7b64fbf758-snfq8                 2/2     Running   0          4m37s
 wasm-cacher-istio-system-555fd6f7df-6qrnm   1/1     Running   0          2m1s
 ```

 ---

 ## Getting Started with Service Mesh
-In this demo, we'll visualize our service mesh using Kiali, Prometheus, and Grafana, and we'll see how to configure basic Istio functionalities such as VirtualService and A/B Testing.
+In this demo, we'll visualize our service mesh using Kiali, Prometheus, and Grafana, and we'll see how to configure basic Istio functionalities such as Gateway and VirtualService.

 - [Install demo application and add it to the mesh](#install-demo-application-and-add-it-to-the-mesh)
   - [Create application namespaces](#create-application-namespaces)